stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 Today, we're releasing the Levanter v1.0, along with [tutorials](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC) and checkpoints for a number of models, including new architectures, on our [Hugging Face Hub](https://huggingface.co/stanford-crfm) page.
-(Please see John Thickstun and coauthors' [blog post](https://crfm.stanford.edu/2023/06/16/anticipatory-music-transformer.html) super-cool work on the Anticipatory Music Transformer, which is one of the models we've trained with Levanter.)
+(Please see John Thickstun and coauthors' [blog post](https://crfm.stanford.edu/2023/06/16/anticipatory-music-transformer.html) on the super-cool Anticipatory Music Transformer, which is one of the models we've trained with Levanter.)

 We hope that Levanter will be useful to the community, and we welcome contributions and feedback.
 Please join us on [GitHub](https://github.com/stanford-crfm/levanter) or on the (unofficial) [JAX LLM Discord](https://discord.gg/CKazXcbbBm)!